 Non-fungible, on the other hand, describes a one-of-kind, unique good that can’t be readily exchanged for another good within the same asset class.
 Non-fungible tokens are also indivisible (i.e. they can’t be divided into smaller denominations in the same way that a dollar can be split up into four quarters).

 For example, your great-grandmother’s wedding ring is non-fungible.
 It can’t be readily swapped for any ol’ ring — it holds a deep sentimental value and it can’t be easily exchanged for another piece of jewelry.
 You’d likely throw a fit if someone tried to trade your precious family heirloom for some banged-up band.
 In the same way, NFTs are scarce digital assets with distinctive characteristics, making them difficult to swap for another similar good because it will likely not have the same value.

-Now that you understand the definition of non-fungible, let’s get into the meat and potatoes of NFTs and why they’re making such a splash in the crypto-art market.
+Now that you understand the definition of non-fungible, let’s get into the meat and potatoes of NFTs and why they’re making such a splash in the crypto market.

 What are NFTs?

-NFTs are one-of-a-kind, digital goods stored on the Ethereum network that authenticates an asset as a genuine and original entity.
+NFTs are one-of-a-kind, digital goods stored on a blockchain (e.g. Ethereum) that authenticates an asset as a genuine and original entity.
 I know, I know — this may sound like gibberish to you, but don’t worry, I’ll explain NFTs using two analogies.

 Imagine Leonardo da Vinci was alive today and he digitally painted the Mona Lisa via Adobe Illustrator (AI).